CatapultWarrior/DE4-Opti-Coursework/Subsystem_2/README.md

 Execution time
 -------
 The execution time is approximately 0.2 - 6 seconds depending on algorithm.
-GA will take the longest.
+GA will usually take the longest.

+Processor used: Core i7-4710MQ

+OS: Windows 7 Professional

 Dependencies
 -------